sfnaguib/MAE-598-Project-1-Racetrack-Optimization/README.md

 Assumptions and Constraints

 The script seems to consider a fixed speed and wheelbase, which implies a simplified model of vehicle dynamics.
 The circular track with a defined radius and width sets the geometric constraints for the vehicle's path optimization.
+For this system as well, the speed of the vehicle is kept constant, which is not very realistic as to reduce the time it takes to go through a track acceleration and braking of the vehicle are employed.
+A future version of this code that I am working on will implement this feature.

 Methods Used for Solving